- Make sure organisations are being run properly and according to set procedures

 - Audit public sector organisations like civil service departments and local councils

 - Check how public money is being spent and see if savings can be made

 - Identify any problems or risks to the business

 - Assess the company's financial reporting systems

-As an internal auditor, you'll examine an organisation's policies and procedures, or finances, to try to improve them.
+- examining an organisation's policies and procedures, or finances, to try to improve them

 This role is ideal for someone with strong attention to detail, problem solving skills, and mathematical ability.

 To be an external auditor, you'll need to become a qualified chartered accountant with membership of one of these professional bodies: Association of Chartered Certified Accountants (ACCA), Institute of Chartered Accountants in England and Wales (ICAEW), and Association of International Accountants (AIA).
 You'll need to be a member of the Chartered Institute of Public Finance and Accountancy (CIPFA) to carry out audits in the public sector.
 If you're qualified as an accountant with the Chartered Institute of Management Accountants (CIMA), you can carry out internal audits.